Skip to content Skip to footer

 K is for Kate who was struck with an axe

-Even more ghastly than the Tinies, The Loathsome Couple unveils some dreadful true murders.
+Even more ghastly than the Tinies, The Loathsome Couple (1977) details some dreadful real murders.
+As the flyleaf of the book’s first edition states (in Gorey’s hand), “This book may well prove to be the author’s most unpleasant ever.”
 Based on the killing spree by Ian Brady and Myra Handley committed between 1963-1965, Gorey sticks closely to the facts covered by the British press under “The Moors Murders” banner.
-In his curiously canny way, he tells of the couple’s grievous beginnings, their torture-murders of several children, and their final incarceration.
+In his curiously canny way, he tells of the couple’s grievous beginnings, their torture-murders of several children, and their ultimate incarceration.
 Gorey spares no effort in his illustrations for the book, either.
-They are heavily crosshatched in a way that reinforces the gloom in the telling of the tale.
+They are heavily crosshatched in a way that reinforces the gloom of the tale.

 Lighten Up

-“A is for Amy who fell down the stairs” followed by twenty-five more children’s fatalities, that are as uncommon as are the names of the doomed: Basil is assaulted by bears; Desmond thrown out of a sleigh, Ernest choked on a peach; fanny sucked dry by a leech, Winnie embedded in ice, Xerxes devoured by mice and —for the most poignant because the cause touches us all now and then —Neville who died of ennui.
+An image of a death’s-headed creature tending a troop of little children on the front cover of The Gashlycrumb Tinies doesn’t tell the reader that it is an abecedarium.
+The first page, however, makes it evident that this is no kid’s ABC book.
+Instead of the usually bland “A is for apple, C is for cat,” we get“A is for Amy who fell down the stairs”followed by twenty-five more children’s fatalities, that are as uncommon as are the names of the doomed: Basil is assaulted by bears; Desmond thrown out of a sleigh, Ernest choked on a peach; Fanny sucked dry by a leech, Winnie embedded in ice, Xerxes devoured by mice and —perhaps the most poignant because the cause touches us all now and then —Neville who died of ennui.

 Gorey’s calamitous content contrasts so powerfully with his catchy two-line rhyming and solemn, etching-like illustrations, that it’s hard to hold back a chuckle of recognition at the audacity of this twist on the classic children’s genre.

-Nurse Rosebeetle tilted her employer out of a Bath chair and over a cliff at Sludgemouth in 1898.
+Nurse Rosebeetle tilted her employer out of a Bath chair

 and

 Miss Q.P.
-Urkheimer brained her fiancé after failing to pickup an easy spare at Glover’s Lanes, Poxville, Kansas 1936.
+Urkheimer brained her fiancé after failing to pickup

 or

-Mrs. Daisy Sallow eviscerated her daughter-in-law with a No. 7 hook, afterward crocheting, over the course of three evenings, her shroud in a snowflake pattern (1922).
+Mrs. Daisy Sallow eviscerated her daughter-in-law with a No. 7 hook,

 Angelina Transome.
 So disposed of her infant brother that he was not found until many years later (Nether Postlude, 1889)